 Supplemental Security Income (SSI)

 Supplemental Security Income (SSI) is a benefits program for those who have a limited income and are disabled, blind, or age 65 or older, but have not earned enough SSDI credits.
 Supplemental Security Income benefits may be paid not only to you but also to certain members of your family if certain qualifications are met.
+Take a look at the differences between SSDI and SSI.

 How to Apply For Indiana Social Security Disability Benefits